tcltk/tcl/doc/markdown/platform.md

 The **platform** package provides several utility commands useful for the identification of the architecture of a machine running Tcl.

-Whilst Tcl provides the **tcl\_platform** array for identifying the current architecture (in particular, the platform and machine elements) this is not always sufficient.
-This is because (on Unix machines) **tcl\_platform** reflects the values returned by the **uname** command and these are not standardized across platforms and architectures.
+Whilst Tcl provides the [tcl\_platform][tclvars] array for identifying the current architecture (in particular, the platform and machine elements) this is not always sufficient.
+This is because (on Unix machines) [tcl\_platform][tclvars] reflects the values returned by the **uname** command and these are not standardized across platforms and architectures.
 In addition, on at least one platform (AIX) the **tcl\_platform(machine)** contains the CPU serial number.

-Consequently, individual applications need to manipulate the values in **tcl\_platform** (along with the output of system specific utilities) - which is both inconvenient for developers, and introduces the potential for inconsistencies in identifying architectures and in naming conventions.
+Consequently, individual applications need to manipulate the values in [tcl\_platform][tclvars] (along with the output of system specific utilities) - which is both inconvenient for developers, and introduces the potential for inconsistencies in identifying architectures and in naming conventions.

 The **platform** package prevents such fragmentation - i.e., it establishes a standard naming convention for architectures running Tcl and makes it more convenient for developers to identify the current architecture a Tcl program is running on.